Custer's Last Stand: Little Big Horn

 Crow Agency, Montana

-General George A. Custer died fighting at Little Big Horn on June 25, 1876, along with 262 troopers in the US Army's 7th Cavalry.
-The worst military defeat in US history* was subsequently remembered as Custer's Last Stand, doomed heroics endlessly recounted to rally a nation to righteous vengeance.
+George A. Custer died fighting at Little Big Horn on June 25, 1876, along with 262 troopers under his command in the U.S. Army's 7th Cavalry.
+The worst military defeat in U.S. history* was subsequently remembered as Custer's Last Stand, doomed heroics endlessly recounted to rally a nation to righteous vengeance.

-Today, what breaks patriotic ranks with the sinking of the USS Maine, the Japanese sneak attack on Pearl Harbor, and September 11th, is that suddenly our government wants you to hear both sides of the Little Big Horn story.
+Today, what breaks patriotic ranks with the sinking of the USS Maine, the Japanese sneak attack on Pearl Harbor, and 9/11, is that now our government wants you to hear both sides of the Little Big Horn story.
 Like maybe, just maybe, Custer was a cruel ass.
 And the Indians really kicked it.

-We recommend checking out both perspectives, if for no other reason than to get your $10 per car admission's worth.
+We recommend checking out both perspectives, if for no other reason than to get full value from your $10.00 per car admission.